Kenneth Semakula

-Kenneth Semakula (born 4 November 2002) is a Ugandan professional footballer who plays as defender for Saudi club Al-Adalah and the Uganda national team.
+Kenneth Semakula (born 4 November 2002) is a Ugandan professional footballer who plays as a defensive midfielder for the Uganda national team and Al Ittihad Alexandria club in the Egyptian Premier League.

 Semakula made his national team debut in 2019, playing for the Hippos - Uganda national under-20 football team at the 2019 CECAFA U-20 Championship held in Uganda.
-Later that year he was called up for the senior team - Uganda Cranes where he has since made 13 appearances as of 2024.
+Later that year he was called up for the senior team - Uganda Cranes where he has since made 23 appearances since 2021.

 Early life and education

 Kenneth was born in Tororo.
 He attended Rock View Primary School Tororo, World Secondary School Matugga, St. John's Collage Kawuga Mukono, Light College Katikamu and Jinja Secondary School for his education.

 Playing career

 Semakula began his football career at the age of 7 with True Vine Soccer Academy in Tororo.
 He later joined the City Tyres under-14 team, where he was voted Most Valuable Player (MVP) in the Eastern Region.
 Semakula later won the best player award at the under-17 Airtel Rising Stars national tournament.